 Still have questions?

-If you have more questions about the Bridge to BCG Consulting program, leave them in the comments below.
-One of My Consulting Offer’s case coaches will answer them.
+If you have more questions about the Bridge to BCG Consulting workshop, leave them in the comments below.
+One of My Consulting Offer’s case interview coaches will answer them.

-Other advanced degree candidates planning to apply to management consulting firms found the following pages helpful:
+Other advanced degree holders planning to apply to strategy consulting firms found the following pages helpful:

 Help with Your Consulting Application

-Thanks for turning to My Consulting Offer for advice on the Bridge to BCG Consulting program.
-My Consulting Offer has helped almost 85% of the people we’ve worked with to get a job in management consulting.
+Thanks for turning to My Consulting Offer for advice on the Bridge to BCG Consulting Workshop.
+My Consulting Offer has helped almost 89.6% of the people we’ve worked with to get a job in management consulting.
 We want you to be successful in your consulting interviews too.
-For example, here is how Ellen was able to get her offer from BCG.
+For example, here is how Ellen was able to get her offer from Boston Consulting Group.